 - Manganous sulphate

-- Manganous hydroxide, dissolve 400g of MnSO4.2H2O in 1 liter distilled water
+- Manganous hydroxide, dissolve 400g of MnSO4.2H2O in 1 litre distilled water

 - KOH, potassium hydroxide